candiceywu/note-taker/README.md

 ![license](https://img.shields.io/badge/license-MIT-blue.svg)

 ## Description
-This application, Team Profile Generator, allows the user to create a webpage that captures their team information for the manager, engineer(s) and intern(s).
-The application will prompt the user with questions that they can answer in detail, which will then populate an index.html file under the /dist folder, and they can open this in their browser to see the formatted results.
-This helps the user visualize their team and they can also click the email links for the manager, engineer(s) intern to email them directly, as well as click on the engineer's GitHub username to take them to their GitHub profile page.
+This application, Note Taker, allows the user to keep track of their notes on a web application.
+Users can add a note title, followed by detailed notes in the body; this way, a user can enter in their notes, and if they log out/close the application and reopen it, their notes will still be rendered.
+Keeping track of your to-do's have never been easier!

 ## Table of Contents
   - [Description](#description)